Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 Schilthorn

-Starting from the Gimmelwald cable car, you’ll want to begin your morning around 8 AM so that by the time you reach the Schilthorn, there’s still panoramic views of the Bernese Oberland to be had in all directions.
-Given that the Schilthorn is a whopping 9,744 ft in the air, thick cloud coverage often descends on the peak in the late morning — obstructing your view and defeating the purpose of going all the way up there.
-Hence, why an early morning start is a necessity here.
+Starting from Gimmelwald, begin the morning around 8:00 AM so that by the time you reach the Schilthorn, there’s still panoramic views of the Bernese Oberland in all directions.
+Given the peak is a whopping 9,744 ft in the air, thick cloud coverage often descends in the late morning—obstructing the view and defeating the purpose of going all the way up there.
+Hence, why an early morning start is necessary.

-Posing on the Skyline platform at the peak with a spectacular view of Eiger, Mönch, Jungfrau and more than 200 other summits as your backdrop is the perfect Swiss postcard to send home—but you may need to wait your turn to snap this coveted Swiss skyline shot!
+Pose on the Skyline platform with a spectacular view of Eiger, Mönch, Jungfrau and more than 200 other summits as your backdrop to curate the perfect Swiss postcard to send home.
+You may need to wait your turn before snapping this coveted Swiss skyline shot!

-If you have a Swiss Travel Pass, the cable car journey is only free up to Mürren, with a 50% discount on the rest of the journey to the Schilthorn.
-Per usual, you can buy a roundtrip ticket for 42.8 CHF in the SBB Mobile app or at the cable car station in Mürren.
-Uphill and downhill journeys from Gimmelwald run at every 0 and 30 minutes past the hour, with the total ride to the peak lasting 32 minutes.
+Even with a Swiss Travel Pass, the cable car journey is only free up to Mürren, with a 50% discount on the rest of the journey to the Schilthorn.
+Buy a roundtrip ticket for 42.8 CHF in the SBB Mobile app or at the Mürren cable car station.
+Uphill and downhill journeys from Gimmelwald run every 0 and 30 minutes past the hour, with the total ride to the peak lasting 32 minutes.

 Brunch — Piz Gloria

-At the summit is where the real fun happens.
-The Schilthorn is famous for its 360-degree revolving restaurant, Piz Gloria, and served as the film location for the iconic Bond movie "On Her Majesty's Secret Service."
+The summit is where the real fun happens.
+The Schilthorn is famous for its 360° revolving restaurant, Piz Gloria, which served as a film location in the iconic Bond movie, "On Her Majesty's Secret Service."

-Given the location’s connection to the Bond franchise, the whole restaurant is James Bond-themed with an interactive exhibition called Spy World and a cinema projecting spectacular stunts from the James Bond classic — both are free of charge to enter.
+Given the location’s connection to the Bond franchise, the whole restaurant is James Bond-themed with an interactive exhibit called Spy World and a cinema projecting spectacular stunts from the classic film inside.
+Both are free of charge to enter.

-To reward yourself for getting up early this morning, treat yourself to the Schilthorn Brunch, which is served daily until 2 PM.
-For 37 CHF/person, you can eat (and drink mimosas) to your heart’s content while watching the impressive mountain scenery glide by as the Piz Gloria slowly rotates around its own axis every 45 minutes.
+To reward yourself for getting up early, treat yourself to the Schilthorn Brunch, which is served daily until 2 PM.
+For 37 CHF/person, eat and drink mimosas to your heart’s content while watching the impressive mountain scenery glide by as the Piz Gloria slowly rotates around its axis every 45 minutes.

-At the end of the day, a buffet is a buffet, but I found the spread to be quite diverse with options for every palette — including classic Swiss delicacies and dish options for most (if not all) dietary restrictions.
-You’ll want to book brunch at the Piz Gloria in advance to ensure you get a table.
+At the end of the day a buffet is a buffet, but I found the spread to be quite diverse with options for every palette—including classic Swiss delicacies and dishes for most (if not all) dietary restrictions.
+Book brunch at Piz Gloria in advance to ensure a table.

-Once you’ve eaten, dranken, and taken flicks on the viewing deck, get back in the cable car and head to Birg.
+After eating, drinking, and taking flicks on the viewing deck, return to the cable car towards Birg.

 Birg

-Downhill journeys from Schilthorn run at 3 and 33 minutes past the hour, with the last downhill journey leaving at 4:55 PM.
-The ride itself is a brisk 4 minutes, and then you’ve made it to Birg!
+Downhill journeys from the Schilthorn run at 3 and 33 minutes past the hour, with the last downhill journey leaving at 4:55 PM.
+The ride itself is a brisk 4 minutes to Birg!

-Having descended to 8783 ft, you’ll trade views of snowy scapes for rugged, rocky terrain you can get up close and personal with.
-Here, you’ll find the Skyline Walk, an observation deck extension of the sun terrace suspended over the vertical abyss below.
-This is the perfect place to take photos against the craggy landscape behind you before embarking on the Thrill Walk.
+Having descended to 8783 ft, trade snowy scapes for rugged, rocky terrain you can get up close and personal with.
+Find the Skyline Walk, an observation deck extension of the sun terrace suspended over the abyss below.
+This is the perfect place to take photos against the craggy landscape before embarking on the Thrill Walk.

-At the opposite end of the Skyline Walk, the daunting Thrill Walk will lead you around the perpendicular walls of the imposing rock massif.
-Face your fear of heights by carefully climbing over the steel structure which juts out from the rock face.
-Carefully putting one foot in front of the other in an electrifying display of bravery will bring you under the observation deck before you finally end up below the cable car station.
+Opposite the Skyline Walk, the daunting Thrill Walk winds around the perpendicular wall of the imposing rock massif.
+Face your fear of heights by carefully climbing over the steel structure jutting out from the rock face.
+Carefully putting one foot in front of the other in an electrifying display of bravery will bring you under the observation deck before finally ending up below the cable car station.

-Daredevil features include a crawl-through tunnel, glass-bottomed floor, tightrope walk, and cattle grid to deepen the sense of adventure as you scramble around the rock face.
+Daredevil features include a crawl-through tunnel, glass-bottom floor, tightrope walk, and cattle grid to deepen the sense of adventure while scrambling around the rock face.
 In the event of heavy snowfall, the footbridge must first be cleared in the morning, which may delay the opening of the Thrill Walk.

-If you weren’t feeling too hungry at the Piz Gloria, you have another opportunity here to grab a meal at the Birg Bistro, open daily from 8:00 AM - 5:00 PM.
+If you weren’t hungry at Piz Gloria, the Birg Bistro presents another opportunity to grab a meal, open daily from 8:00 AM - 5:00 PM.

-Soak in stunning scenes throughout the valley as you eat by planning your meals around the best Lauterbrunnen restaurants with a view!
+Soak in stunning scenes throughout the valley as you eat Swiss delicacies by planning your meals around the best Lauterbrunnen restaurants with a view!

 Mürren

 Downhill journeys from Birg run at 10 and 40 minutes past the hour, with the ride down to Mürren lasting 10 minutes.
-Now that you’ve brunched, admired the views, and warmed up your legs on the Birg Thrill Walk — it’s time to start hiking!
-I can unabashedly say without a doubt that this is the most breathtaking hike I’ve ever been on—maybe second only to Angels Landing in Zion—and the hike will drop you off right back in Gimmelwald!
+After eating brunch, admiring the views, and warming up your legs on the Thrill Walk—it’s time to start hiking!
+This is the most breathtaking hike I’ve ever been on—maybe second only to Angels Landing in Zion—and the trail drops you right back in Gimmelwald!

-After exiting the cable car station in Mürren, you’ll be embarking on the Northface Trail.
-This hike embodies exactly what comes to mind when you think of “classic Switzerland,” and if you’re only going to do one hike on your trip — this should be the one.
+After exiting the cable car station in Mürren, embark on the Northface Trail.
+This path embodies “classic Switzerland,” and if you only do one hike on your trip—this should be the one.

-Although I’ve described this route as a hike, in reality it’s closer to an easy walking trail that should be very doable for the average person.
-Some houses on the trail even offer bathrooms, food, and water, should you need them along the route.
+Although this route is described as a hike, in reality it’s closer to an easy walking trail that’s very doable for the average person.
+Some houses on the trail even offer bathrooms, food, and water should you need them along the route.

 -

-If you opt to take the detour, you’ll walk for 20 minutes on a trail through the forest that is almost entirely comprised of downhill switchbacks.
-This is a really great deal if you’re planning to continue on downhill to Gimmelwald, but if you’d like to complete the rest of the Northface Trail you’ll have to climb back up all that way.
+If you take the detour, walk for 20 minutes on a trail through the forest that’s almost entirely comprised of downhill switchbacks.
+This is a great deal if you continue on downhill to Gimmelwald, but to complete the rest of the Northface Trail you’ll have to climb back up all that way.

-Heading left out from the cable car station means you’ll follow the loop clockwise, either allowing you to detour to the Sprutz Waterfall and then hike down to Gimmelwald, or complete the full 4.6 mile—roughly 2.5 hour—loop ending with a ride down the Allmendhubel funicular back to where you started in Mürren.
-The Swiss Travel Pass gets you 50% off the funicular, so a one-way ticket will cost an additional 7 CHF.
+Head out from the cable car station to follow the loop clockwise.
+Detour to the Sprutz Waterfall and hike down to Gimmelwald, or complete the full 4.6 mile—roughly 2.5 hour—loop ending with a ride down the Allmendhubel funicular back to Mürren.
+The Swiss Travel Pass providers 50% off the funicular, so a one-way ticket costs an additional 7 CHF.

-It’s important to note the funicular runs from 9:00 AM to 5:00 PM, departing every 15 minutes, but it doesn’t operate year-round and is periodically closed for maintenance.
-Make sure to check the timetable and funicular status before you go.
+The funicular runs from 9:00 AM to 5:00 PM, departing every 15 minutes, but doesn’t operate year-round and is periodically closed for maintenance.
+Check the timetable and funicular status before you go.

-Although it’s not a must, I would highly recommend taking the detour since it allows you to walk directly behind a raging waterfall!
+Although it’s not a must, I recommend taking the detour since you can walk directly behind a raging waterfall!
 There were hardly any other people around when I hiked this trail, allowing me to peacefully soak in the sounds of the roaring water while feeling fully immersed in nature.

 Pro Tip:

-The trail to the Sprutz Waterfall is quite muddy and on a steep downward slope — if you’re completing this hike after it’s rained, make sure to wear hiking boots to avoid taking a tumble.
+The trail to the Sprutz Waterfall is quite muddy and on a steep downward slope—if completing this hike after it’s rained, wear hiking boots to avoid taking a tumble.

 Gimmelwald

-After a hard day’s work, it’s now time to sit back, relax, and enjoy a pint of beer with some pizza.
-At this point we met back up with our friends at the Mountain Hostel (no, I won’t stop shilling this place) and ordered a few pizzas with our favorite toppings to share.
-You could also indulge in some Swiss classics like cheese raclettes, Gimmelwaldner rauchwurst aka smoked sausage, or fondue — although I would wait to get fondue tomorrow when you dine at Hotel Oberland in Lauterbrunnen.
-After a long day of trekking up and down the mountain, now is the perfect time to take a cat nap outside in the afternoon sun.
-Maybe even Shadow will join you!
+After a hard day’s work, sit back, relax, and enjoy a pint of beer.
+I met up with friends at the Mountain Hostel and ordered a few pizzas with our favorite toppings to share.
+You could also indulge in Swiss classics like cheese raclettes, Gimmelwaldner rauchwurst aka smoked sausage, or fondue—although I would wait for fondue tomorrow from Hotel Oberland in Lauterbrunnen.
+After trekking up and down the mountain, now is the perfect time to take a cat nap outside in the afternoon sun.
+Maybe Shadow will join you!

-Once you’re feeling properly fed and rested, spend the rest of the evening exploring the quaint town of Gimmelwald.
-Some highlights include the Honesty Shop—which like the name implies—has no employees present and instead depends on your integrity to leave correct payment in exchange for anything you take.
+Once you’re properly fed and rested, spend the rest of the evening exploring the quaint town of Gimmelwald.
+Some highlights include the Honesty Shop, which—like the name implies—has no employees present and depends on your integrity to leave correct payment in exchange for anything taken.
 How wholesome is that!

-Many farms along the Northface Trail and in Gimmelwald operate on this same premise, with unmanned refrigerators allowing you to purchase cheese, milk, and jerky after depositing your payment in a nearby lockbox.
-That being said, it’s worthwhile to stroll amongst the farms, cottages, and bed & breakfasts dotted throughout the village.
+Many farms along the Northface Trail and in Gimmelwald operate on this same premise.
+Unmanned refrigerators sell cheese, milk, and jerky with payment deposited in a nearby lockbox.
+That said, it’s worthwhile to stroll amongst the village farms, cottages, and bed & breakfasts dotting the hillside.

-Every structure looks like it’s straight out of a storybook, and if you wander into Hotel Pension you might just find a rowdy, piano-led sing-along to classics like “Sweet Caroline” underway.
-After a long day of trekking across the mountain, enjoy a good night’s sleep before your next day in Lauterbrunnen.
+Every structure looks straight out of a storybook, and if you wander into Hotel Pension you might just find a rowdy, piano-led sing-along to classics like “Sweet Caroline” underway.
+After a long day traversing the mountain, enjoy a good night’s sleep before another day in Lauterbrunnen.

 Day 2